Plasmoid

-Plasmoids appear to be plasma cylinders elongated in the direction of the magnetic field.
-Plasmoids possess a measurable magnetic moment, a measurable translational speed, a transverse electric field, and a measurable size.
-Plasmoids can interact with each other, seemingly by reflecting off one another.
-Their orbits can also be made to curve toward one another.
-Plasmoids can be made to spiral to a stop if projected into a gas at about 10−3 mm Hg pressure.
-Plasmoids can also be made to smash each other into fragments.
-There is some scant evidence to support the hypothesis that they undergo fission and possess spin.
+Characteristics

+Bostick researched the basic traits, and many details, of plasmoids.

 A plasmoid has an internal pressure stemming from both the gas pressure of the plasma and the magnetic pressure of the field.
 To maintain an approximately static plasmoid radius, this pressure must be balanced by an external confining pressure.
-In a field-free vacuum, for example, a plasmoid will rapidly expand and dissipate.
+In a field-free vacuum, a plasmoid expands and dissipates rapidly.

 Plasmoids have been formed in discharges with local magnetic field strengths on the order of 16,000 Tesla.

-Cosmic applications
+Astronomic applications

 Bostick went on to apply his theory of plasmoids to astrophysics phenomena.
 His 1958 paper, applied plasma similarity transformations to pairs of plasmoids fired from a plasma gun (dense plasma focus device) that interact in such a way as to simulate an early model of galaxy formation.